ingenarel/ingenarel/README.md

 Hey

 I'm ingenarel.
+I'm a neovim enthusiast and linux package contributor.

+I can automate your mum using shell scripts, or find your dad a girlfriend using regex :)

-I do different types of shit when i'm bored.
+Also I do different types of shit when i'm bored.

 I mostly program for fun, but job would be cool tho.

-if you don't hear from me, then i probably kms
+If you don't hear from me, then i probably kms

 <p align="center">
   <a href="https://git.io/streak-stats">